drewsousa/Py_Scrapers/README.md

 # Py_Scrapers
-Python scripts to scrape information from internet sites.
+Some very simple python3 scripts to scrape information from the internet or perform some basic functions.